 Executive Order 3.0

 [In addition, administration sets refugee resettlement goal to 45,000 individuals for fiscal year 2018.
 (Over a 50% decline from previous years.)
-U.S. refugee resettlement agencies advocated for 75,000 individuals.]
+U.S. refugee resettlement agencies advocated for at least 75,000 individuals.]

 - December 23, 2017: U.S. District Judge James Robart issues a ruling largely blocking implementation of the Trump administration’s most recent refugee restrictions which suspended the admission of refugees from 11 countries, nine of which are predominantly Muslim, for a minimum of 90 days.
 The restrictions also stopped the follow-to-join process, which reunites family members with refugees already in the U.S. The ruling stops the implementation of the new refugee restrictions for refugees with bona fide relationships to the United States.